-♦♦♦ Total organic Carbon (TOC) has no health effects.
+♦♦♦ Total Organic Carbon (TOC) has no health effects.
 However, total organic carbon provides a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
 Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of cancer.

-1. One of the nine Nitrate samples that Sunnyslope County Water District sampled for in 2004 was 25 ppm which is below the MCL of 45 ppm but above a point at which we increased monitoring frequency on Well # 7.
+One of the eleven Nitrate samples that Sunnyslope County Water District sampled for in 2005 was 26 ppm, which is below the MCL of 45 ppm but is above a point at which we increased our monitoring frequency for Well # 7.
 The District is actively investigating the nitrate source.